MM-DADM: Multimodal Drug-Aware Diffusion Model for Virtual Clinical Trials: Details of Dataset

-\paragraph{Drug Information.} The drugs in the datasets cause the following cardiac reactions: \textbf{Dofetilide} is mainly used to maintain the sinus rhythm in patients with atrial fibrillation and atrial flutter.
-It selectively blocks the delayed rectifier potassium current, prolonging the repolarization process of myocardial cells; \textbf{Lidocaine} and \textbf{Mexiletine} are mainly used for the treatment of ventricular arrhythmia.
-They may shorten the QT interval; \textbf{Moxifloxacin} is mainly used for the treatment of bacterial infections rather than directly targeting heart diseases.
-It may cause a prolongation of the QT interval; \textbf{Diltiazem} is mainly used for the treatment of arrhythmia, angina pectoris, and hypertension.
-It prolongs the PR interval; \textbf{Placebo} is a substance or treatment that looks like real medicine but contains no active medical ingredients.
-Despite having no therapeutic properties, Placebos can sometimes produce real physical or psychological benefits, known as the Placebo Effect. \textbf{Quinidine} is mainly used for the treatment of arrhythmia.
-It prolongs the QT interval and the width of the QRS complex; \textbf{Ranolazine} is mainly used for the treatment of chronic angina pectoris.
-It has a certain impact on the repolarization process of myocardial cells, which may lead to a moderate prolongation of the QT interval; \textbf{Verapamil} is mainly used for the treatment of arrhythmia, angina pectoris, and hypertension.
-It inhibits the influx of calcium ions, slowing down the conduction speed of the sinoatrial node and atrioventricular node, and prolonging the time it takes for the atrial impulse to be conducted to the ventricle.
+\paragraph{Drug Information.} Drug information includes sequence of treatments, visit code (PERIOD-X-Dosing refers to the X-th dosing), treatment (types of drug regimens), and nominal time-point.
+The nominal time point is the time to record post-dose ECGs.
+The drugs in the datasets cause the following cardiac reactions: \begin{itemize}[leftmargin=*] \item \textbf{Dofetilide} is mainly used to maintain the sinus rhythm in patients with atrial fibrillation and atrial flutter.
+It selectively blocks the delayed rectifier potassium current, prolonging the repolarization process of myocardial cells. \item \textbf{Lidocaine} and \textbf{Mexiletine} are mainly used for the treatment of ventricular arrhythmia.
+They may shorten the QT interval. \item \textbf{Moxifloxacin} is mainly used for the treatment of bacterial infections rather than directly targeting heart diseases.
+It may cause a prolongation of the QT interval. \item \textbf{Diltiazem} is mainly used for the treatment of arrhythmia, angina pectoris, and hypertension.
+It prolongs PR interval. \item \textbf{Placebo} is a substance or treatment that looks like real medicine but contains no active medical ingredients.
+Despite having no therapeutic properties, placebos can sometimes produce real physical or psychological benefits, known as the placebo effect. \item \textbf{Quinidine} is mainly used for the treatment of arrhythmia.
+It prolongs the QT interval and the width of the QRS complex. \item \textbf{Ranolazine} is mainly used for the treatment of chronic angina pectoris.
+It has a certain impact on the repolarization process of myocardial cells, which may lead to a moderate prolongation of the QT interval. \item \textbf{Verapamil} is mainly used for the treatment of arrhythmia, angina pectoris, and hypertension.
+It inhibits the influx of calcium ions, slowing down the conduction speed of the sinoatrial node and atrioventricular node, and prolonging the time it takes for the atrial impulse to be conducted to the ventricle. \end{itemize}